aduffy70/gbs-tools/README.txt

 exploreabmiguous.py - For 12mers that are equally distant to more than one
-                      barcode/stickyend with a distance of 1 or 2, return the 12mer, the distance, and the list of equally distant barcodes.
+                      barcode/stickyend with a distance of 1 or 2, return the 12mer, the distance, and the list of equally distant barcodes. findbarcode.py - Searches for a specific barcode anywhere within the reads of a fastq file.